 12. What Will the New Terms Be?

 Once you have determined which private loans you may want to refinance, then you will need to understand the new loan terms being offered by the bank.

 You will need to confirm the new interest rate, the length of repayment, any prepayment penalties – all of the items you are on the hook for.
-One website which I highly recommend to help you compare the refinancing info is Splash.
+One website which I highly recommend to help you compare the refinancing info is Credible.
 You can get all of the facts right up front and then easily compare your options from multiple lenders.

 13. How Much Will I Pay Over the Life of the Loan?